donovantc/bluxpert/README.md

 This repository consists of:
 bluXpertDesktopClient - a WPF .NET project to display a social graph of a user UserProfileService - a WCF .NET project where REST webservices are implemented to provide User Profile functionality to users of the system
-ExpertSystem - a J2ME mobile application which uses bluetooth to identify experts in the surrounding area
+ExpertSystem - a J2ME mobile application which uses bluetooth to identify experts in the surrounding area (The User.java file contains the social network analysis algorithm for Betweenness)